V Corps (United States): Reactivation

 The forward headquarters will "conduct operational planning, mission command and oversight of the rotational forces in Europe", and work alongside allies and partners to build readiness and enhance interoperability.

 On 21 July 2021 MG Jeffery Broadwater was announced as DCG, V Corps.
-(In May of 2021, MG Matthew Van Wagenen was appointed as DCG-Manoeuvre to be based in Poznan, Poland, but who presently serves as a DCG for the Army component of SHAPE.)
+(In May 2021, MG Matthew Van Wagenen was appointed as DCG-Manoeuvre to be based in Poznan, Poland, but who presently serves as a DCG for the Army component of SHAPE.)

 On 7 March 2022 a V Corps headquarters element deployed to Germany, joining the forward element already in Europe, to "provide additional command and control of U.S. Army forces in Europe."
 The headquarters is also tasked to "provide a more robust presence in Europe and enable the Corps to synchronize current contingency operations, support the ongoing mission to reinforce NATO’s eastern flank and coordinate multinational exercises across the continent."
 This deployment is in response to the Russian invasion of Ukraine.

 At the 29 June 2022 NATO summit in Madrid US President Joe Biden announced that a permanent military base would be established in Poland that would serve as the new headquarters of V Corps and "strengthen the US-NATO interoperability across the entire eastern flank," in further response to the Russian campaign in Ukraine.
-On 30 July 2022 the headquarters of V Corps (Forward) in Poznan was renamed Camp Kosciuszko.
+On 30 July 2022 the headquarters of V Corps (Forward) in Poznań was renamed Camp Kosciuszko.

+On 13 to 15 December 2023 V Corps and the Polish Armed Forces General Command co-hosted their first Warfighting Symposium, in Warsaw.
+The symposium included briefings on training, technical interoperability, operational development, scenario-based practical exercises, and intelligence assessments.

+Organization

+As of May 2023 V Corps consists of the following units: